sagini18/NETS/README.md

-# NETS
+# New Employee Traning System(NETS)
-Second year Software Project
+Second-year Software Project
 # Problem in Brief
 The company is currently experiencing challenges in acquiring knowledge from departing senior employees, and there is currently no effective physical solution in place to store or transfer knowledge efficiently.
 Consequently, the company has made the decision to develop a new system to address this problem.
 Moreover, the client lacks software to effectively manage their valuable knowledge.
 Initially, newly hired employees encounter difficulties in adapting to new IT systems and company protocols due to resistance to change and communication barriers.
 The company faces challenges in effectively communicating rules and protocols to new employees, resulting in unproductive time loss and increased stress for employees struggling to comprehend the transferred knowledge.
 As a result, the client is interested in creating its own knowledge transfer system to facilitate better interaction with new employees.
 # Aim